tushar-sharma/tushar-sharma.github.io/_posts/2021-06-14-tutorial-cdk-aws.md

 2. **Constructs** are the basic building blocks of AWS CDK apps.

 3. **L1 construct** are named CfnXyz, where Xyz is name of the resource.
-They are low-level construct which directly represent cloudformatoin resources.
+They are low-level construct which directly represent cloudformation resources.

 4. **L2 construct** provide common boilerplates and glue logic.
 These will come with convenient defaults and reduces the amount of knowledge you need to know about them.